 - A lot of attention is paid to the security of confidential information, as all innovative ideas submitted to the platform are priceless intellectual property.

 4. Content markets

-For $1-$2, anyone can purchase a necessary photo or other content on demand or by subscription from stock, to use it legally for one’s own purposes.
-Once content is submitted, contributors receive a royalty from each purchase.
-The platform then withdraws the commision from purchases and sells the subscriptions.
+For $1-$2, anyone can purchase a necessary photo or other content on-demand or by subscription from stock, to use it legally for one’s own purposes.
+Once the content is submitted, contributors receive a royalty from each purchase.
+The platform then withdraws the commission from purchases and sells the subscriptions.

 The Content Market

 For one of our clients, we developed a content website where users could discover original pre-written texts or post their own for sale.
 The content is aggregated from thousands of sources around the world.

 Users can purchase articles and share them on their websites, blogs, or social media.
 For writers, there is an option to add their own content to the platform.
 All the content is tagged by author, industry, keywords.

 The purchased content can be edited right there on the site, which is very comfortable, and posted (or scheduled to be posted later) to the target resource.

 iStockphoto is the platform for crowdsourcing photos, illustrations, video, and audio content.